Parking Citation Appeal Process

 As a matter of policy, the ParkLink program does not accept the following as grounds for appeal:

-- Inability to find a valid parking space
+- Inability to find a valid parking space; or,

 A Request for Adjudication Hearing form must be received not later than 21 days from the date of the Administrative Review disposition notice.
 This form is also available from the ParkLink office.
 Please note that payment of the citation fine is required to serve as the deposit but will be fully refunded should the decision of the adjudicator be in your favor.
 Hearings are scheduled on the third Thursday of each month commencing at 5:10 PM in the ParkLink Office at: